Maia-Cochran/tech-challenge/README.md

 - Understanding of logic and further iterations

 ### Challenges:
-- Missing error handling for loss of the game
 - Missing continuous randomization of numbers upon single-click to play
-- Lots of pseudo-code remaining as project is unfinished
+- Missing "pop-up" feature for error message

 ## CSS Challenge Demo: